 You get what you pay for.

 Bruce designed and built over 110 custom homes, and he is is a licensed contractor.
 There is no substitute for actual design and construction experience when it comes to inspecting a home.
 From lot selection to foundation layout through final grading and landscaping, the contractor needs to know how the thousands of components in a home will interact to make the home as trouble free as possible.
 As a home inspector, Bruce brings his knowledge and construction experience to work for you.
-Although construction experience is not required to become a home inspector, Bruce holds contractor licenses in North Carolina, Arizona, and Florida as proof of his experience.
+Although construction experience is not required to become a home inspector, Bruce holds contractor and home inspector licenses in North Carolina, Arizona, and Florida as proof of his experience.

 Bruce is a certified building code inspector, and is the author of several books about the residential building code.
 Home inspections are not building code compliance inspections; however, the building code plays a significant role in determining what a builder must do to correct a defect.
 No person should inspect new homes without expertise in the residential building code.